 Conclusion

-Healthcare labs need to stay ahead of technological advancements to remain competitive.
-The future of LIMS is centered on AI, cloud computing, and automation, which are driving efficiency, accuracy, and scalability in healthcare labs.
-Lab owners, managers, and technicians should start exploring these trends and consider how they can be integrated into their current operations.
+The labs in healthcare need to keep up to date with respect to the changes in the technology of the world.
+The future of LIMS is based on AI, cloud computing, and automation.
+This drives efficiency, accuracy, and scalability for healthcare labs.
+Owners, managers, and technicians behind the labs should start paying attention to such trends and understand how they could work within that into their present operations.